qghop/NBA-Re-Scoring/README.md

 Huge thanks to [Don Samangy](https://github.com/DomSamangy/NBA_Shots_04_25) for compiling shot data.

-Additional thanks to [Jon Bois' Pretty Good](https://www.youtube.com/watch?v=ndmBCqds_gc) and [JxmyHighroller](https://www.youtube.com/watch?v=XyihDTdpF8w), which served as inspirations for this project.
+Additional thanks to [Jon Bois](https://www.youtube.com/watch?v=ndmBCqds_gc) and [JxmyHighroller](https://www.youtube.com/watch?v=XyihDTdpF8w), which served as inspirations for this project.

 ## Goals

 1. Build an automatic pipeline for Data Ingestion and Transformation with Dagster
     - Not the most necessary tool, using as a learning opportunity
     - NBA_API was heavily rate-limited, so scope of this idea must be re-evaluated

-2. Build a better NBA Court to more fairly score long distance shots
+2. Build a better NBA Court to "more fairly" score long distance shots
+    - How many lines should there be?
+    - Should there be a 1 point line?

-3. Re-Score games and ultimately full season records to see how this shifts the NBA, highlighting insane season/single game changes.
+3. Re-Score games and full season records
+    - Highlight notable games, seasons, players

 ## Installation